tmarktaylor/monotable/contributing.md

 version number are the same.
 The developer can update the version number in __init__.py and then let the test suite failures show the other usages.

-The script readme_preview.py generates html from the output of ``setup.py --long-description``.

 Experimental static type checking and code conformance checks are performed during Continuous Integration.
 Errors raised by these tools will not fail the build.
 Please check the log files manually.